Best AI Trading Research Tools (2026)

 Best for: Professional institutional traders and analysts with budget and expertise.

-The MCP Factor: AI Agents for Trading Research
+The MCP Factor: AI Agents for Trading

-To connect any MCP client:
+To connect Claude Desktop, Cursor, or any MCP client:

 {